N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 5.md

 Nick P: Attempted to think of changes to the project to make it more educationally focused.\
 Tyler C: Talked about future scheduling and how to adapt our project after the feedback we received on deliverable 1.\
 Jeysen A: I started working on the front end of the webpage design and implementing all the necessary items that should be included in the front end of the webpage.
+Ibrahim H: We talked about what we plan on doing to satisfy the deliverable comments.\

 ### Project Perspective